fdietz/vue_components_book_manuscript/13-compound-components.md

 # Compound Components

-In this chapter we want to look into compound components.
-These are components which consistent of a combination of multiple components which are tightly coupled.
+In this chapter we want to look into compound components,components which consistent of a combination of multiple components which are tightly coupled.

 Here's an example of a compound component usage for tabbed navigation.